My name is Michael Legel. That’s pronounced Lā•gŭl — not Lē•gŭl or

 days and these days is that I went to Caterpillar right out of high

 school.
-I participated and graduated from their four year Toolmaker
+I participated and graduated from their 4 year Toolmaker

 course.
 I was and am a toolmaker with a lot of detours along the